lucmans/digistring/readme.md

 Allow max_display_frequency > MAX_FOURIER_FREQUENCY.
 Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Don't copy whole input buffer when OVERLAP_NONBLOCK.
-Display audio_in captured but not yet retrieved samples (SDL_GetQueuedAudioSize).
 Generic data passing structure from estimator to graphics.